top of page

 3D Designing

-Ever since seeing that first bracelet come off of the build plate of the original Maker Bot replicator, I had been searching for software that would allow me to create my own designs.
-In eighth grade, I found Tinker Cad.
-Tinker Cad is a simplified version of programs like Auto Cad, or Fusion 360, which allows kids to create their own 3D designs.
-After discovering this program, I spent the next year learning the ins and outs of Tinker Cad and designed hundreds of projects, all of which could be printed on a 3D printer.
-The next step for learning more about 3D design was to graduate from the basic program of Tinker Cad to the more advanced and much more precise, Fusion 360.
-With this new and much more powerful program, I could build things that were perfectly measured down to half a centimeter and could be assembled like plastic molded and manufactured parts.
+Ever since seeing that first bracelet come off the build plate of the original MakerBot Replicator, I had been searching for software that would allow me to create my own designs.
+In eighth grade, I discovered TinkerCAD, a simplified version of programs like AutoCAD and Fusion 360 that allows beginners to create 3D designs.
+Over the next year, I spent countless hours learning the ins and outs of TinkerCAD, designing hundreds of projects, all of which could be printed on a 3D printer.

 unspecified.jpg